Sacramento City College: Athletics

 The Sacramento City College Panthers are members of the California Community College Athletic Association (CCCAA), and the Big 8 Conference.
 SCC fields 18 teams, including 10 women's teams and 8 men's teams.
 The baseball program has demonstrated the most consistent success with 37 league titles, 5 state titles, and 1 national title.
 On the women's side, the track and field team won 3 straight state titles (2003, 2004, 2005), while the softball program won 4 state titles between 1988 and 2004.
 Sac City's athletic alumni have competed in the Olympic Games, the World Series, the NFL playoffs, and a world championship boxing match.
 Several of its coaches (and former coaches) have coached or served in administrative positions on a national and international level, including the Olympic Games, the NFL, and Major League Baseball.

 Notable alumni

-Some of the notable alumni of Sacramento City college include Jessica Chastain – Academy Award-winning actress Jessica Chastain, senior United States district judge Morrison C. England Jr., and Congressman John E. Moss.
+Notable alumni from SCC include Sasha Gray, Academy Award-winning actress Jessica Chastain, senior United States district judge Morrison C. England Jr., and Congressman John E. Moss.